top of page

 GARDENER QUALIFICATIONS:

 The historic gardens are maintained in accordance with Anna’s 1872 month-by-month book, “Gardening By Myself.”
-We invite volunteers of all ages to join us on Wednesdays to help maintain the flowers and, of course, pull the weeds.
+We invite volunteers to join us on Thursday mornings to help maintain the flowers and herbs, and, of course, pull the weeds.
 No experience necessary.
 We have a team of returning volunteers who can assist newbies in the technical aspects of the gardens.
-Fresh bouquets may be arranged for house visitors throughout the season.
 You could join us once a season or every week from May – October.
-We enjoy special events and garden workshops throughout the season.

 Become a part of History: